Fraud Blocker

 Understanding Misophonia

-Misophonia is a poorly understood condition characterized by an aversion to certain sounds that is believed to be mediated by the integration of outside inputs and physiological signs of stress with the anterior insular cortex.
+Misophonia is a poorly understood condition characterized by an aversion to certain sounds believed to be mediated by the integration of outside inputs and physiological signs of stress with the anterior insular cortex.

 It usually appears around age 12 and likely affects more people than we realize, though it often goes unmentioned to healthcare providers.